What is COVID-19?

 Why Is It Important to Get the COVID-19 Vaccine?

 The COVID-19 vaccine is a safe and effective way of helping protect you from the effects of COVID-19.
-The three vaccines currently available in the US (Pfizer-BioNTech, Moderna, and Johnson & Johnson) all greatly decrease the likelihood of you getting the disease or, if you do get it, significantly decrease the likelihood of you getting seriously ill enough to require hospital care or die from COVID-19.
+The four vaccines currently available in the US (Pfizer-BioNTech, Moderna, Johnson & Johnson and Novavax) all greatly decrease the likelihood of you getting the disease or, if you do get it, significantly decrease the likelihood of you getting seriously ill enough to require hospital care or die from COVID-19.
 The COVID-19 vaccine also reduces the likelihood of you passing the virus to others who have not yet been vaccinated or are unable to due to age, being immunocompromised, or having certain medical conditions.
 The Pfizer-BioNTech vaccine, now called Comirnaty, has been fully approved by the FDA for use in individuals 16 years or older.
-Moderna and Johnson & Johnson received Emergency Use Authorization by the FDA for use in adults 18 years or older.
-Pfizer-BioNTech/Comirnaty also received Emergency Use Authorization for use in children aged 5 to 15 years old.
+The Moderna and Johnson & Johnson vaccine has also been approved by the FDA for use in individuals 18 years or older.
+Pfizer-BioNTech/Comirnaty and Moderna also received Emergency Use Authorization for use in children aged 6 months to 17 years old.

 The pandemic has affected everyone in different ways.
 Help Onslow County Health Department make our community a safer place to be by scheduling an appointment to get your free COVID-19 vaccine at the Vaccine Clinic today!
-Currently, we are also accepting walk-ins.
-We carry all three FDA-approved vaccines: Pfizer, Moderna, and Johnson & Johnson.
+We carry all four FDA-approved vaccines: Pfizer, Moderna, Johnson & Johnson, and Novavax.

 Why Get the COVID-19 Vaccine for My Child or Teen?

-All children 12 years or older are eligible to get the COVID-19 vaccine.
+All children 6 months or older are eligible to get the COVID-19 vaccine.
 Although most children who get COVID-19 do not have severe symptoms that require going to the hospital, there have been some cases of severe illness.
 Children and teens can also pass COVID-19 to family members or others who come into close contact, even if they do not show any symptoms.
-The Pfizer-BioNTech/Comirnaty vaccine, which received FDA Emergency Use Authorization for children 12 to 15 years old and is fully approved by the FDA for teens 16 years or older, has gone through extensive clinical trials and testing.
+The Pfizer-BioNTech/Comirnaty vaccine, which received FDA Emergency Use Authorization for children 6 months to 15 years old and is fully approved by the FDA for teens 16 years or older, has gone through extensive clinical trials and testing.
 It is safe and effective.
+The Moderna vaccine has also received FDA Emergency Use Authorization for children 6 months to 17 years old.

 Children or teens who get vaccinated do not have to miss school for 14 days after exposure to a close contact who tested positive for COVID-19 if they show no symptoms.
 Get your child or teen caught up on all their shots today – they can receive their COVID-19 vaccine along with routine vaccinations needed for school at the same visit!
 The COVID-19 vaccine is free for everyone.
 Click here for more information on childhood vaccinations.